 Working with Ableton Link

 With the help of Carabiner (which is built right in to Beat Link Trigger since version 0.6.1), you can synchronize an Ableton Link session’s tempo, beats, and bars to the a player (either the Tempo Master, or one chosen by a Trigger for more specialized needs), or you can add Link as its own “player” that can become Tempo Master to the CDJs.
-Even without Carabiner, you can control which players are Synced, and which is the Tempo Master.
+Even without enabling Carabiner, you can control which players are Synced, and which is the Tempo Master.
 These features were inspired by creative uses that Camo & Krooked were exploring.

 Ableton Link: Carabiner Connection in the

 This will open the Carabiner Connection window (the set of devices you see at the bottom will depend on what is actually on your network):

 This window will also open whenever you choose